-The Vundu Fish (Heterobranchus longifilis) is the largest air-breathing freshwater catfish and fish in Southern Africa.
-Subsequently it is the largest fish in the Zambezi river system, reaching lengths up to 150 cm and a weight of 60 kg’s.
+It is the largest fish in the Zambezi river system, reaching lengths up to 150 cm and a weight of 60 kgs.

 It is rather large, strange looking and often confused with the Barbel fish.

-No other catfish in these waters have such a large second dorsal fin, nor such long barbells which reach almost to the origin of the pelvic fin, with the extra long barbels being used to hunt in the murky water.
+No other catfish in these waters have such a large second dorsal fin, nor such long barbells which reach almost to the origin of the pelvic fin.
+The extra-long barbels are used to hunt in the murky water.

 They have ineffective eyesight and they rely on vibrations and smell when looking for food.

 It is a light to dark olive-brown on its dorsal surface, getting lighter over the mid-body to a light brown, off-white belly.
 The fins are usually a light brown.